Multiwavelength observations of the supernova remnant G349.7+02 interacting with a molecular cloud: Results and analysis

 \subsection{Search for CH$_3$OH maser emission}

-The CH$_3$OH masers are related to star-formation and are often found to co-exist with OH masers \citep[e.g.,][]{plambeck90,phillips98}.
-We searched for the CH$_3$OH maser emission at 6.6~GHz towards the location of two OH main-line masers in the field of \candy.
-Of particular interest was to investigate whether MM(1) maser has the CH$_3$OH maser counterpart in order to clarify its origin.
-However, we did not detect a CH$_3$OH maser towards either of the OH main-line masers; the 1$\sigma$ rms values are listed in Table~\ref{tab-atca}.
-This indicates that either CH$_3$OH is not sufficiently abundant, or the local conditions (gas temperature, density, dust temperature) are such that only OH masers are favoured \citep*{cragg02}.
+Methanol (CH$_3$OH) masers are related to star-formation and are often found to co-exist with OH masers \citep[e.g.,][]{plambeck90,phillips98}.
+We searched for CH$_3$OH maser emission at 6.6~GHz towards the location of the two OH main-line masers in the field of \candy.
+Of particular interest was whether the MM(1) maser had a CH$_3$OH maser counterpart, in order to clarify its origin.
+However, no maser emission was detected; the 1$\sigma$ rms limits are listed in Table~\ref{tab-atca}.
+The conclusion is that either CH$_3$OH is not sufficiently abundant or that the local conditions (gas temperature, density, dust temperature) are such that only OH masers are favoured \citep*{cragg02}.